Choosing the right IDE for your Jupyter Notebook projects

 Dataframes can be displayed in a data viewer table that is filterable and sortable, making it ideal for data analysis tasks.

-VS Code’s range of data analysis tools, reasonable Jupyter Notebook support, and compatibility with multiple programming languages make it a good choice for notebook users.
+VS Code’s range of data analysis tools, strong Jupyter Notebook support, and compatibility with multiple programming languages make it a good choice for notebook users who also work across regular code files.

 Amazon SageMaker

-Amazon SageMaker is a managed cloud service offering the JupyterLab IDE with custom extensions & preset environment.
+Amazon SageMaker (now branded Amazon SageMaker AI) is a managed cloud service offering a JupyterLab-based IDE with custom extensions, preset environments, and built-in Amazon Q Developer AI assistance.

 SageMaker caters to various needs by offering two distinct notebook options—

 Studio Notebooks is a fully managed, multi-user notebook service designed for team collaboration that provides features such as a shared workspace and real-time co-editing of notebooks.
 In contrast, Notebook Instances delivers a more basic, individualized experience on EC2.
-Although Studio Notebooks comes with added benefits, it is approximately 30% more expensive than Notebook Instances of the same capacity, so it’s crucial to consider the trade-off between cost and features.
+Studio Notebooks come with more integrated tooling, so weigh the added features against the cost for your workload.

 A significant constraint of SageMaker is its cloud-only nature, with no option to connect to a local Jupyter kernel.
 To address this limitation, consider pairing SageMaker with a local Jupyter IDE like JupyterLab, PyCharm, or VS Code Notebooks.
 This combination will allow you to benefit from the flexibility of cloud while not racking up unnecessary bills when local compute is sufficient.